Purpose of Research

 This workshop will be offered in both virtual and in-person formats.
 The virtual workshop ensures that faculty who are unable to travel can still participate fully.

-Application
+Study Application

 We are accepting applications from faculty interested in incorporating accessibility into their computing courses.
 Each workshop will include approximately 20 faculty participants.
+Because the number of applications may exceed the number of available workshop seats, it's possible that not all applicants will be selected to participate in this study.
+Applicants will be notified of their selection status by July 9, 2026.

 Participant Support

-All participants will receive a $500 honorarium for their contribution across the full program, which includes the two-day workshop and six follow-up meetings.
 In-person attendees will also be eligible for up to $1,500 in travel support.

 Workshop Overview